Inflatable Boarder is reader-supported and may earn a commission when you buy through links on our site. Learn more

 #6 – Fish On!

 If you have ever fished then you know the feeling that the next lunker is right over there – just out of reach from where you are.
 SUP fishing is, in my opinion, the finest way to close that distance.
 Of course carrying all of your gear does pose some logistical questions.
-Threaded Rod Holders are the best way to keep your rod and reel secure while paddling from spot to spot.
+Fishing Tackle Racks (if your board has mounting plates) and threaded Rod Holders are the best way to keep your rod and reel secure while paddling from spot to spot.
 These rod holders use a standard M8 bolt to screw securely into threaded action mounts like those found on iRocker, Sea Gods, Thurso and a number of other iSUPs.

 Bare feet on your board is often preferred, but you still need to get your board to the water, or maybe you’re paddling when it’s a little cooler out and want something warm on your feet.
 If you happen to paddle where the beaches aren’t so sandy, a little bit of protection for your feet can go a long way.